Malcolm Glazer: Manchester United

-Manchester United is one of the most popular and profitable football clubs in the world.
-Glazer acquired ownership of United in a £790m takeover by gradually buying out United shareholders between 2003 and 2005.
-Glazer's takeover was protested by a large portion of United's fans due to financial concerns.
+Glazer acquired ownership of Manchester United F.C. in a £790m takeover by gradually buying out United shareholders between 2003 and 2005.
+Glazer's takeover was protested by a large portion of United's fans due to concerns about the use of the club's financial reserves and the taking on of large amounts of debt.
 When Glazer suffered a stroke in April 2006, his sons Joel and Avram took over the day-to-day running of the club, and his family continued to control the club following his death in 2014.
 Their 90% stake in the club was split equally among Glazer's six children.

-Philanthropy
+Philanthropy, lobbying, and political influence

 In addition to his business ventures, Glazer was also involved in philanthropic efforts.
 He launched the Glazer Family Foundation in 1999, which is dedicated to assisting charitable and educational causes in the Tampa Bay community.
 During its existence, the foundation has donated millions in programs, tickets, grants and in-kind contributions.
 The foundation donated $5 million toward the construction of the Glazer Children's Museum in downtown Tampa, which opened on September 25, 2010.

 Glazer also oversaw the operations of the far-reaching Glazer Family Foundation's Vision Program, created in 2006 to provide school children with an opportunity to have vision problems identified in schools at an early age.
 The initiative, highlighted by the Vision Mobile, visits schools and provides eye examinations to thousands of disadvantaged children.

 Glazer's charitable activities also included the Tampa Bay Sports Commission, an organization that promotes amateur sports activities.
-Glazer committed $2 million to the Commission.
+Glazer committed $2 million to the commission.

+In 2025, his son Edward and daughter-in-law Shari Glazer were among the donors who funded the White House's East Wing demolition, and planned building of a ballroom.

 Personal life

 Glazer married his wife, Linda, in 1961.
-They lived in Palm Beach, Florida, and they attended Palm Beach Synagogue regularly.
+They lived in Palm Beach, Florida.
 They had five sons, Avram Glazer, Kevin Glazer, Bryan Glazer, Joel Glazer and Edward Glazer, and one daughter, Darcie S. Glazer Kassewitz.

 Glazer, who had been in poor health since suffering two strokes in April 2006, died at age 85 on May 28, 2014.